-The name Joshua/Jesus means God saves, or God is salvation.
+The name Joshua/Jesus/Yeshua means God saves, or God is salvation.
 That is why the angel announcing his birth said, "... you are to name him Joshua/Jesus (Yeshua), for he will save his people from their sins" (Matthew 1:21).
 It is the same name as Moses' general, Joshua, who led the Israelites into their promised land.

-The Greek word $\Pi \sigma o \tilde{U}{\zeta}$ (Iesous, Yeshua) is translated mostly as Jesus, but also as Joshua.
+The Greek word $\ln \sigma \circ \tilde{U}{\varsigma}$ (Iesous, Yeshua) is translated mostly as Jesus, but also as Joshua.
 English translations of the New Testament traditionally use 'Jesus' when the reference is to Yeshua of Nazareth and commonly 'Joshua' for anyone else.
-Yeshua is translated 'Joshua' in these verses:
+Yeshua is translated 'Joshua' in these verses in modern versions: